greenscale-ai/amazon-bedrock-metadata/README.md

 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://us-east-1.console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=AmazonBedrockMetadata&templateURL=https://greenscale-ai-public.s3.amazonaws.com/amazon-bedrock-metadata/template.json)

 ## Usage
 Once the setup is complete, the Amazon Bedrock Metadata will automatically process new invocation logs as they are generated.
-You can then use Amazon Athena to query the metadata and AWS Quicksight for in-depth analysis and visualization.
+You can then use Amazon Athena to query the metadata and Amazon Quicksight for in-depth analysis and visualization.

 ## License
 This project is open-source and available under the MIT License.